 Quantum Technology Workshop | KNUST, Kumasi

-At the Kwame Nkrumah University of Science and Technology (KNUST), a hands-on Quantum Technology Workshop introduced students to foundational concepts in quantum communication.
+In collaboration with the Ghana Photonics and Optics Laboratory at the Kwame Nkrumah University of Science and Technology (KNUST), Quantum Technology Workshop introduced students to foundational concepts in quantum communication.
 Developed with the Institute for Quantum Computing, the workshop expanded access to emerging technologies while strengthening research and educational ties between Ghana and Canada.